 60g (2.1 oz) will feed 3 to 7 Moon Jellies twice a day for 2-3 months. $14.00

 250g (8.8oz) will feed 3-7 Moon Jellies twice a day for 8-9 months $58.00

-When feeding your jellies live or frozen nauplii just isn’t possible or you want to supplement your jellies’ diet, Aquatic Creations Group’s Dry Jellyfish Food is a good choice, as it is rich in amino acids, pigments, vitamins and minerals.
-Our Dry Jellyfish Food is formulated to maintain and grow planktivorous jellyfish.
+When feeding your jellies live or frozen nauplii just isn’t possible or you want to supplement your jellies’ diet, Pulse Aquatics Dry Jellyfish Food is a good choice, as it is rich in amino acids, pigments, vitamins and minerals.
+The Dry Jellyfish Food we use is formulated to maintain and grow planktivorous jellyfish.
 Simply rehydrate the Jellyfish Food for a few minutes in tank water and feed directly to your jellies.
 One scoop of jellyfish food will give you two feedings per day.
 Feed 1/2 of the hydrated food in the morning and the other half later in the day.
 Once hydrated, the food will have a slight green color due to some of the micro algae in the formula.
 Keep the hydrated jellyfish food in the refrigerator until you are ready to use it again that day.

-The Dry Jellyfish Food is packaged in airtight, re-closable metalized poly bags which protect food from moisture and light.
+The Pulse Aquatices Dry Jellyfish Food is packaged in airtight, re-closable metalized poly bags which protect food from moisture and light.